knowledgefoundation/knowledgefoundation.github.io/_posts/2020-06-01-population-sample.md

 ### Sample

 It is a subset of the relevant population and is used to make inferences about the population.
+The sample must be **representative** of the population.

 ### Example 1 - Sample